Income Tax Act 2007

 1. number of income years is the number of income years within the rate averaging period for which the person’s basic tax rate is known by the Commissioner and included in the total basic rates.

-1. For the purposes of section RA 5 (Tax obligations for employment-related taxes), if the multi-year compensation payment is an accident compensation earnings-related payment, the person making the payment must withhold an amount of tax from the payment at the rate given by subsection (7).
+1. For the purposes of section RA 5 (Tax obligations for employment-related taxes), if the multi-year support payment is an accident compensation earnings-related payment, the person making the payment must withhold an amount of tax from the payment at the rate given by subsection (7).

 2. The rate referred to in subsection (6) is,—